doc-ock/magnets/README.md

 The gathered data was analyzed using matplotlib.pyplot, numpy, and scipy.stats.

-## Figures
+## Outputs
-Check `./figs` for .png files of the data from each of the results.
+Check `./figs/` for .png files of the data from each of the results.
+The subdirectory `./out/` contains csv files of each dataset where the first row is the mean, the second row is the standard deviation, and the third row is the chisquared values.